Click here to view Frankfurt’s Startup Map

 If you’re interested in tech topics generally you can check “Webmontag Frankfurt” as well as several user groups for all different kinds of programming languages, approaches and methods.

 There are several locations where you can CoWork in the FrankfurtRheinMain are.
 This list is focused on some of the better-known places where you can just drop by, start working and connect with the local community.

 - Die Zentrale, Frankfurt: located in the northeast of Frankfurt.
 It provides a specific working area for “Nomads”, but you’ll see that the “Residents” in this friendly place are very open-minded and talkative as well.
 Thanks to the nice hosts this location is a regular location for user groups and other events.

-- heimathafen Wiesbaden: you could not speak of a startup community in Wiesbaden, without taking about the heimathafen that cultivates the local scene with its coworking opportunity, as well as many events each week.
+- heimathafen Wiesbaden: you could not speak of a startup community in Wiesbaden, without talking about the heimathafen that cultivate the local scene with its coworking opportunity, as well as many events each week.

 - M1-Coworking, Mainz: centrally located next to the train station.
 Newly build, this is architecturally interesting as it is for your coworking.
 From this place, you’ll find it easy to connect to the tightly knit Mainzer startup community.

 - CoWo21, Darmstadt: not far from the train station you might get one of the six flex desks for coworkers.

 - Coworking Königstein: If you’re in the “Taunus” the next coworking place might be this nice place with its friendly host Jean-Paul.